yakir-reznik/tailwind-merge-vue-directive/README.md

 A Vue.js plugin that adds a "v-tw-merge" directive that you can use in your components to automatically merge tailwind classes that were passed from the parent with classes that exist on the component level (example below).

-If find this package helpful please consider [starring it on github](https://github.com/yakir-reznik/tailwind-merge-vue-directive), Thank you ❤️.
+If you find this package helpful please consider [starring it on github](https://github.com/yakir-reznik/tailwind-merge-vue-directive), Thank you ❤️.

-To achieve the tailwind class merging behavior this package uses [tailwind-merge](https://www.npmjs.com/package/tailwind-merge) under the hood.
+To achieve the tailwind class merging behavior,  this package uses [tailwind-merge](https://www.npmjs.com/package/tailwind-merge) under the hood.

 ## Get started
 [What is this for?](#what-is-this-for)